efletche/USSdocs.md/SSforecast-file/ssforecast-format.md

 # Forecast File

-The specification of options for forecasts is contained in the mandatory input file named `FORECAST.SS`.
+The required input file `FORECAST.SS` contains the settings for the Stock Synthesis forecast procedure.
 For additional details on the forecast file see the forecast module Appendix.

 ## File Structure